 Several roads have been identified as candidates for improvement.
 These are roads that would not otherwise be resurfaced imminently by other council teams whose improvement would benefit those using for commute leisure purposes.

-Throughout engagement and consultation processes, Fen Ditton Parish Council, together with the Project team has identified Wadloes Path in Fen Ditton as in need of improvement.
+Throughout engagement and consultation processes, Fen Ditton Parish Council, together with the Project team, has identified Wadloes Path in Fen Ditton as in need of improvement.